 Iron-on alternative: Cricut Joy Infusible Ink Transfer Sheets

-Yes, you can use an ordinary household iron (without steam!) for your Iron-On and Infusible Ink projects, but the EasyPress with its precise heat measurements, wide surface area, and a timer is the perfect tool for the job.
-It comes in a variety of sizes, but the second-smallest one at 6-by-7-inches will be just right for most Cricut Joy projects, but currently, the 9-by-9-inch size (which also works great for Joy projects) seems to be more easily available.
+Yes, you can use an ordinary household iron (without steam!) for your Iron-On and Infusible Ink projects, but the EasyPress 2 with its precise heat measurements, wide surface area, and a timer is the perfect tool for the job.
+It comes in a variety of sizes.
+The second-smallest one at 6-by-7-inches will be just right for most Cricut Joy projects, but currently, the 9-by-9-inch size (which also works great for Joy projects) seems to be more easily available.

 Iron-on assistant: Cricut Heat Resistant Tape